carolineeeeeee/DecompoVision/doc/source/framework.rst

 ***********************

 In this website, we provide the supplementary material for our ICSE’2023 paper.
-Please find in the figure below an overview of the approach that we propose and a summary that is linked to the supplementary material sections.
+Please find in the figure below an overview of our DecompoVision framework that we propose and an overview that is linked to the supplementary material sections.
+Find the implementation and instructions in :ref:`Download DecompoVision`.

 .. image:: images/decompoFram.png
   :alt: DecompoVision framework worflow